kekscom/osmbuildings/README.md

 **Example** http://osmbuildings.org/

-For the new and experimenatl WebGL version, check out https://github.com/OSMBuildings/OSMBuildings All versions will eventually land over there.
+**For the new WebGL version, check out https://github.com/OSMBuildings/OSMBuildings All versions will eventually land over there.**

 ## Deprecation notice